harishravi121/arduino/README.md

 LCD fun and teach might be most fun!

 I made a mistake by not mailing to a few profs and friends other than team the AVR obstacle and trech avoider pet/rover code with 2 motors and 2 look front and 2 look down sensors with interrupts in 2007.
 A rover has to use a 4x4 for sandy terrain as torque from back wheel to front wheel is too high to provide before slipping due to low friction.

-I also forgot to email the c code for image processing based sorter to friends and my project profs.( I don't have that code now thus and I could have got some brownie points).
+I also forgot to email the c code for image processing based sorter to friends and my project profs after competition.( I don't have that code now thus and I could have got some brownie points).